slackapi/java-slack-sdk/docs/guides/modals.md

 * You respond to `view_submission` requests with `response_action` to determine the next state of a modal
 * **views.update/push** APIs are supposed to be used when receiving `block_actions` requests in modals, NOT for `view_submission` requests

-Once you understand above, handling modal interactions is not difficult at all.

 ## Bolt Examples

 **NOTE**: If you're a beginner to using Bolt for Slack App development, consult [The Basics of Bolt]({{ site.url | append: site.baseurl }}/guides/Bolt), first.